-Academic Consideration for Student Absence: Students will have up to two (2) opportunities during the regular academic year to use an on-line portal to self-report an absence during the term, provided the following conditions are met: the absence is no more than 48 hours in duration, and the assessment for which consideration is being sought is worth 30% or less of the student's final grade.
-Students are expected to contact their instructors within 24 hours of the end of the period of the self-reported absence, unless noted on the syllabus.
+Academic Consideration for Missed Assessments/Exams due to Student Absence: Students will have up to two (2) opportunities during the regular academic year to receive academic consideration if they self-report a missed assessment using the online portal, provided the following conditions are met: the assessment is missed due to an absence of no more than 48 hours in duration, and the assessment for which consideration is being sought is worth 30% or less of the student's final grade.
+Students are expected to contact their instructors within 24 hours of the end of the period of the self-reported absence, unless noted otherwise on the syllabus.
 Students are not able to use the self-reporting option in the following circumstances:

-- □ for exams scheduled by the Office of the Registrar (e.g., December and April exams) - $\hfill\square$ absence of a duration greater than 48 hours - \Box assessments worth more than 30% of the student's final grade - □ if a student has already used the self-reporting portal twice during the academic year
+- for exams scheduled by the Office of the Registrar (e.g., December and April exams) - absence of a duration greater than 48 hours - assessments worth more than 30% of the student's final grade - if a student has already used the self-reporting portal twice during the academic year

-If the conditions for a Self-Reported Absence are not met, students will need to provide a Student Medical Certificate if the absence is medical or provide appropriate documentation if there are compassionate grounds for the absence in question.
+If the conditions for a Self-Reported Absence are not met, students will need to provide a Student Medical Certificate (SMC) if the absence is medical or provide appropriate documentation if there are compassionate grounds for the absence in question.
 Students are encouraged to contact their Faculty academic counselling office for more information about the relevant documentation.
 It is strongly recommended that students notify the instructor as soon as possible, ideally before the assessment, when they become aware of an absence.
 University policy is that students must communicate with their instructors no later than 24 hours after the end of the period covered by the SMC or immediately upon their return from their documented absence.
 Failure to follow University policy and procedures may result in denial of academic accommodation and a grade of zero.